jackmisner/botaniclash/README.md

 7. Create your databases:
    ```
-   createdb acebook
+   createdb botaniclash
-   createdb acebook_test
+   createdb botaniclash_test
    ```

 ### Setting up environment variables.

-We need to create two `.env` files, one in the frontend and one in the api.
+We need to create two `.env` files, one in the frontend and one in the api (and also a .env.test file for the api)

 #### Frontend